City of Glen Eira: Carbon neutral

 Controversially, in 2009 the City of Glen Eira was one of the few regions in the Melbourne metropolitan area to make the decision not to become carbon neutral, despite most LGA's in Melbourne converting to a cleaner energy contract.

+In 2020, Glen passed a motion to declare a climate emergency, and committed to net zero Council carbon emissions by 2025.